 International assets are a crucial part of any well-diversified investment portfolio.
-Here we’ll look at the best international ETFs for 2021 for both stocks and bonds across developed and emerging markets.
+Here we’ll look at the best international ETFs to buy for 2021 for both stocks and bonds across developed and emerging markets.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.